ThomasTeklu/Active-Directory-Walkthrough/README.md

 # Domain Controller and Client Setup

+### Virtual Machines

 To set up this Active Directory environment, we'll need to create two virtual machines within Azure: one serving as a domain controller (DC), and one as a client.
 Open up Azure and create a resource group.
 Within the resource group, create a virtual network and a subnet.
-The default settings will suffice.
+The default settings will suffice without any modification.

 After that, within that same resource group, create the virtual machine that will serve as the DC and name it accordingly (ex: DC-1, Domain-Controller, etc).
 Remember that in order for it to function as a DC, the "image" needs to be specifically Micorsoft Server OS.
 Either one of the two options displayed in the image below will work: